Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Compactness of external fibers

 \item The desired limiting correspondence $\mathfrak{C}_\infty$ is defined via Equation~\eqref{corr_eqn} using the rational map $\pmb{R}_\infty$ and the involution $(\widetilde{\pmb{\tau}},\widetilde{\pmb{\eta}})$.

 \item We proceed to show that the graph $\widetilde{\RT}$ is actually a tree; i.e., more than two spheres cannot touch at a node.
-This allows us to associate a signature $\widetilde{\kappa}$ with the `limiting' correspondence $\mathfrak{C}_\infty$ such that $\widetilde{\kappa}$ dominates the original signature $\kappa$.
-We also demonstrate simplicity of the signature $\widetilde{\kappa}$ (see Definition~\ref{simple_sign_def}).
+This allows us to associate a characteristic data $\widetilde{\kappa}$ with the `limiting' correspondence $\mathfrak{C}_\infty$ such that $\widetilde{\kappa}$ dominates the original characteristic data $\kappa$.
+We also demonstrate simplicity of the characteristic data $\widetilde{\kappa}$ (see Definition~\ref{simple_sign_def}).
 This is a necessary condition for a correspondence to lie in the vertical fiber $\mathscr{B}_\Gamma$.
 These facts are proved in Lemma~\ref{lem_2}.

 \item At this point, it remains to argue that the sequence $\mathfrak{C}_n$ converges to $\mathfrak{C}_\infty$ (or equivalently, $\pmb{R}_n\to\pmb{R}_\infty$) in the topology of the character variety and to obtain sufficient geometric/dynamical control on the limiting correspondence $\mathfrak{C}_\infty$ that will eventually allow us to conclude that $\mathfrak{C}_\infty\in\mathscr{B}_\Gamma$.